 Questions?
 Looking for solar panels for sale online?
 At SolarPanelStore.com, we have many solar panels for sale!
-We sell many sizes, brands and types of solar panel components for all kinds of applications.
+We sell many sizes, brands and types of solar panels for all kinds of applications.
 But you may wonder what a solar panel really is?
 How are they different?
-And which parts of a solar panel system would be best for your project?
-Or if you just want to skip the overview, click here to see our Large Solar Panels and Small Solar Panels.
+Which ones would be best for you?

 What exactly is a solar panel?
 A solar electric panel is a device that turns energy from the sun into electricity.
 By contrast a solar thermal panel produces hot water (or other liquid), not electricity.
 Small pipes arranged in a flat panel configuration comprise a solar thermal panel.
 The panel is positioned for the sunlight to heat the water or liquid flowing through those pipes.

 Solar electric panels are also known as solar photovoltaic (or PV) panels or “modules.”
 While “solar module” is really the technically correct term for a single unit comprising several solar PV cells, “solar panel” is the more popular or common term.
 But whatever we call it, the device makes electricity from sunlight via the “photovoltaic effect” described a bit more below.